Kazade/simulant-engine/documentation/asset_managers.md

 # Disabling collection

-Sometimes you want to load a resource once, but there will be periods of time where it won't be attached to anything.
+Sometimes you want to load a asset once, but there will be periods of time where it won't be attached to anything.

 Imagine, for example, you have a Mesh for a torpedo.
 When the player fires a torpedo, you'd associate the Mesh to a new Actor, and when the torpedo detonates, the Actor will be destroyed.
 If that was the only torpedo in play, this would mean the mesh was